Countries: Australia, Canada, New Zealand, United Kingdom, and United States

 Interview Method: Telephone

-To view the survey questions, download the attachment posted on the right.
-To read analyses of the surveys, see the Fund publications under Related Resources, on the right, or see C. Schoen, K. Davis, C. DesRoches et al., Health Insurance Markets and Income Inequality: Findings from an International Health Policy Survey, Health Policy March 2000 51(2):67–85.
+To view the survey questions or topline results, download the attachments at right.
+To read analyses of the surveys, see the Fund publications under Related Resources, on the right.